Using marble for decoration purposes is a great idea, but it becomes quite a headache when it chips or breaks.

 3. Material Compatibility

-Most of the glues that are used on marbles can be used on granite and stones too.
+Most of the glues that are used on marble can be used on granite and stones too.
 It is always best to invest in a product that is versatile and can be used on a range of materials, like glass, wood, etc. There are some options that work fast and can help glue metal to marble as well.

 Before you make a purchase, always ensure that you read the label well to know what materials the product is compatible with.